The purpose of the scheme

 Included for payment:

-All local authority social services staff comprising; Directors of Social Services, heads of service and all staff under these managers including their Business support staff, social workers, social work assistants.
+Local authority social services staff comprising; Directors of Social Services, heads of service and all staff under these managers including their Business support staff, social workers, social work assistants.

 Chief Executive, local authority staff who are not employed in social services (unless a specific exception is listed elsewhere in this guidance).
 Ancillary staff– local authority employed cleaners and catering staff (other than those working in local authority managed care homes).
 Flying Start and Families First staff.

 Staff who work directly for the social services ‘branch’ of a joint directorate are included for payment but employees who work for other ‘branches’ of joint directorates or across both are not included for payment.